-I have a lovely double room and a twin room to share in an old farmhouse (some parts of the house date from the seventeenth century), set on the foothills of the Lake District in north England, with splendid views and immediate walking access to the fells.
+I have one lovely double room and one twin room available in an old farmhouse (some parts of the house date from the seventeenth century), set on the southern foothills of the Lake District in north England, with splendid views and immediate walking access to the fells.
 Enjoy real peace and quiet, tasty breakfasts and the homely company of cats and hens.
 The track to the cottage is narrow, bumpy and steep in places, but delivery vans and my little Citroen C3 and plenty of other guests have managed it fine.
 You'll be far from the madding crowds, but you'll still have access to the modern world via wifi too!
 The house is my home; I have a room off the lounge where I work and sleep.

-I can accommodate from one to four guests, travelling together and happy to share, as there is just one bathroom (and you'll also be sharing with me).
+I can accommodate from one to four guests travelling together and happy to share, as there is just one bathroom (and you'll also be sharing with me).
 At popular times of the year I might (rarely) offer my second room to other guests, but with discretion, and after consultation with you.
-My fee is £35 per person per night (though micro persons (under 12 years) can stay for half price, and micro-persons – under two – stay for free).
+My fee is £40 per person per night (though mini-persons – under 12 years – stay for half price, and micro-persons – under two – stay for free).

 The Blacksmith Arms - an award-winning pub - is a lovely 25-minute walk down the hill (though depending how much you enjoy their wonderful real ale and yummy grub, it could take you a lot longer to get back up!)
-The closest village is 3 miles away and offers other pubs and cafes, post office, a tourist information centre, a pleasant village square and a village shop that sells some locally-sourced food.
+The closest village is 3 miles away and offers other pubs and cafes, a post office, tourist information centre, a pleasant village square and a village grocer and butcher.

-The Lake District can be a wet and muddy place sometimes, so don't forget to pack some sturdy, waterproof walking boots or wellies, and a waterproof jacket.
+The Lake District can be a wet, muddy and cold place sometimes, so don't forget to pack some sturdy, waterproof walking boots or wellies, and a waterproof jacket.

 If you fancy a sojourn in surroundings that inspired the great romantic poets, then do please come!